Faculty Recruiting Support CICS

 • Event Coordinator

-Before filling out the CICS Student Organization Registration Form, each CICS student organization needs to have at least one faculty or staff advisor within CICS.
-Some advisors are more involved than others, which largely depends on the needs of the organization.
-Groups should discuss their needs with potential advisors, through an email, virtual meeting, or in-person meeting before officially agreeing to an advisor-advisee arrangement.
+CICS student organizations have a CICS faculty advisor and/or a CICS staff liaison.
+These are assigned by CICS upon acceptance as a student organization.
+Some faculty advisors/staff liaisons are more involved than others, which largely depends on the needs of the organization.
+Groups should discuss their needs with their advisors, through an email, virtual meeting, or in-person meeting.

-Advisors may have different levels of involvement based on the needs of the student organization.
-Below are some of the things an advisor can do for you:
+Advisors and staff liaisons may have different levels of involvement based on the needs of the student organization.
+Below are some of the things a faculty advisor can do for you:

 • Advocating for the group within the university, department, or community